skatejs/skatejs/README.md

 ## Web Component Differences

-Skate uses the [Custom Element spec](http://w3c.github.io/webcomponents/spec/custom/) as a guideline but it does not polyfill it, nor does it polyfill the behaviour of [ShadowDOM](http://w3c.github.io/webcomponents/spec/shadow/) or [HTML Imports](http://w3c.github.io/webcomponents/spec/imports/).
+Skate implements the [Custom Element spec](http://w3c.github.io/webcomponents/spec/custom/) with a custom API but it does not polyfill the native methods.
+Since Skate is a custom element library, it does not polyfill [ShadowDOM](http://w3c.github.io/webcomponents/spec/shadow/) or [HTML Imports](http://w3c.github.io/webcomponents/spec/imports/).

 You can do some pretty cool things with Skate that you can't do with Web Components.
 For example, you can write polyfills for existing elements: